chettrick/discobsd/tools/openbsd/README.md

 This is the directory that maintains the development environment on OpenBSD for this Directed Study.
-It consists of a binary flash downloader, a circuit board emulator, and a compiler, an assembler. a C library, and a source-level debugger, as well as an on-chip debugger.
+It consists of a binary flash downloader, a circuit board emulator, and a compiler, an assembler, a C library, and a source-level debugger, as well as an on-chip debugger.

-## Setting up the Development Environment
+## Setting up the Development Environment for Arm target

 All components of the development environment are available as an OpenBSD package, or as a user-compiled OpenBSD port in the `mystuff` directory subtree.